Canadian ELD Certification FAQs

 On May 5, 2021 the Canadian Council of Motor Transportation Administrators (CCMTA) released an announcement providing details around the soft enforcement period, specifically highlighting that it will end on June 12, 2022.
 This deadline has since been extended to January 1, 2023.
 At the end of this period, drivers and carriers will be penalized for not using an ELD to record hours of service when required.

-How does Canadian ELD certification differ that in the U.S.?
+How does Canadian ELD certification differ from the U.S.?

 In Canada, ELDs cannot be self-certified.
 Instead, Canadian ELDs need to be third-party certified.
 The certification can be done by an accredited organization that will make sure that the proper regulations set by the Canadian government are being followed.

 However, in the U.S, ELDs are self-certified by the manufacturer and do not require a third-party approval.
 This means that vendors can self-certify their ELD but that does not necessarily mean they meet the requirements before certifications.

 In Canada, the Technical Standard for Electronic Logging Devices outlines the requirements that are to be followed.

 The listing of each certified ELD also includes the following information: